JavierCastellD/InitiationCodonMutationPredictor/README.md

 # A prediction method for the effect of mutations in the initiation codon
 Project for the creation of a method of predicting mutations in the initiation codon by using machine learning algorithms.

+The predictor can be used in the following link: [WIP]

 ## Dependencies
 The following libraries are needed to execute the scripts:
 - pandas >= 0.25.3